galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 To generate a volcano plot of RNA-seq results, we need a file of differentially expressed results which is provided for you here.
 To generate this file yourself, see the [RNA-seq counts to genes]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.html) tutorial.
 The file used here was generated from limma-voom but you could use a file from any RNA-seq differential expression tool, such as edgeR or DESeq2, as long as it has the required columns (see below).

 The data for this tutorial comes from a Nature Cell Biology paper, [EGF-mediated induction of Mcl-1 at the switch to lactation is essential for alveolar cell survival](https://www.ncbi.nlm.nih.gov/pubmed/25730472)), Fu et al. 2015.
 This study examined the expression profiles of basal and luminal cells in the mammary gland of virgin, pregnant and lactating mice.
-Here we will visualise the results of the luminal pregnant vs lactate comparison.
+Here we will visualize the results of the luminal pregnant vs lactating comparison.

 > ### Agenda